BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 ### Get All Projects

-Get all projects across all user's curricula.
+Get all projects across all user's curricula, sorted by order.

 **Endpoint:** `GET /projects`
 **Authentication:** Required